northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 # Contribution Guide

+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

+## Table of contents

+Click the _bulleted-list_ icon in the upper-left or upper-right of this document to view an outline of the document.

 ## Initial setup

 The majority of development is done on macOS, so we have some helpers set-up to streamline setup.

+> [!NOTE]
+> I’m strongly considering moving all of this into a [Development Container](https://containers.dev), I just haven't gotten there yet.

 ### Prerequisites